Published by Farrer Straus and Giroux on September 2015

-Genres: Paranormal YA, Supernatural YA
+Genres: Contemporary YA

 Source: For Review

-I received this from the publisher in exchange for an honest review.
-This in no way swayed my opinion.
+I received this book for review consideration from the publisher.
+This in no way swayed my opinion of the book.
 Pinky swear!